什么是自闭症?

 世界需要所有类型的思想。

 You might have heard people referring to autism as a ‘spectrum’.
-This is used to emphasize that there is an infinite number of ways that autism can be experienced.
+This is used to emphasise that there is an infinite number of ways that autism can be experienced.

 While people on the autism spectrum share a range of similar characteristics, there are an equal number of differences between individuals, so the experience of autism varies greatly from person to person.